-At this point, it seems that Death Cab For Cutie knows exactly what their fanbase wants.
-Though there has definitely been experimentation in the 21 years that the band has been together, Death Cab has a tried and true formula.
-That formula usually means reverb-heavy guitar riffs, buoyant basslines, woeful piano accompaniments and singer Ben Gibbard's melancholy, but not too melancholy, vocals.
+By the time Thank You for Today was released, it seems as though Death Cab For Cutie knew exactly what their fanbase wants from them.
+Though there has definitely been experimentation in the many years that the band has been together, Death Cab has a tried and true formula.
+That formula usually means reverb-heavy guitar riffs, buoyant basslines, woeful piano accompaniments and singer Ben Gibbard's melancholy—but not too melancholy—vocals.
 In most ways, Thank You For Today, Death Cab's follow up to 2016's Kintsugi, is more of that same formula fans are used to.

 "I Dreamt We Spoke Again," the album's opener, leads in with a slightly warped piano track, before Gibbard jumps in with his signature crooning, singing the title's name.
 There isn't much to this song, either in structure or actual instrumentals, but it manages to be successful nonetheless.
 The simple guitar riff that periodically recurs compliments the lyrics well, and the chiming in of the harmonies really jumpstarts the chorus, as if this is the moment the album really begins.
 Death Cab doesn't ramp up the energy much from there, instead segueing into "Summer Years," a song downbeat in lyrics but soothing in execution.
 While the drumbeat keeps the pace moving quicker than the opener, Gibbard is just as gloomy, pining for years gone by.
 While "Summer Years" wouldn't be out of place on Transatlanticism, "Gold Rush" surely would be.
 Backtracked by an incredibly cheesy chant that sounds like it would be in the back of a song made for a Disney animated movie, "Gold Rush" sounds like it was made specifically to be the album's single.
 It's a shame the execution is so off, because the topic of the track is actually interesting—that being the gentrification of neighborhoods and how it takes away a place's character.